January 15, 2021

 In addition to the idioms outlined above, Chinese contains a wealth of idioms and sayings about all sorts of topics from learning to the family and beyond.
 The more idioms and sayings you learn to use, the more natural your spoken and written Chinese will become.

 Want to learn even more about Chinese idioms and the Chinese language?
-Find out how CLI’s Chinese program options can greatly enhance your understanding of Chinese language and culture, and check out our article on the Anatomy of Chinese Characters!
-We look forward to welcoming you to Guilin.
+Find out how CLI’s Chinese program options can greatly enhance your understanding of Chinese language and culture.
+We also invite you to check out more of our articles on key aspects of Mandarin, such as our Introduction to Chinese Measure Words and our piece on the Anatomy of Chinese Characters.

 22 Common Chinese Idioms